Some of the numbers presented in this website may not be the most recent available

 It remained a neglected outpost exporting sandalwood and later, coffee until World War 2 when Japan occupied the coast and fought a guerrilla war with the indigenous people in the mountains.
 Portugal returned in 1945 but abandoned the colony after its own revolution in 1974.

-Civil war broke out, a faction declared independence in 1975, and Indonesia invaded fearing a communist state.
+Civil war broke out, a faction declared independence in 1975, at which time Indonesia invaded fearing a communist state.
 As a result violent conflict continued until 1999 when Indonesia relinquished control to the UN.
 A peacekeeping force was deployed until order was restored and Timor Leste became a sovereign state in 2002.

-It remains politically unstable although now has a fast growing economy dependent on exports such as coffee, marble and sandalwood.
+It now has a fast growing economy dependent on exports such as coffee, marble and sandalwood.

 The island of Timor is the largest and easternmost of the Lesser Sunda Islands.
 To the north is the Ombai Strait, the Wetar Strait, and the greater Banda Sea whilst to the south is the Australian continent across the Timor Sea.